Looking for ideas for a two-week holiday in Ghana? We've come up with an itinerary that showcases the best of the country.

 Itineraries are personal things, dependent on such factors as your specific interests, preferred style of travel, budget and available time.
 As such, an itinerary that might be thoroughly suitable to an active traveller with a keen interest in natural history might be anathema to somebody looking to chill out on a beach for a few days, and vice versa.
 Bearing this in mind, we prefer not to list a bunch of prescribed itineraries, but rather to make a few general points.

 In a typical two-week holiday, we would recommend you focus on no more than two regions (discounting Accra, assuming you just spend a night or two there in transit).
 The most popular region with travellers is probably the west coast, which contains an excellent choice of beach resorts, historical sites and interesting urban centres, as well as offering access to some fine forest reserves, notably Kakum.
 For a combination of traditional cultural sites, Sahelian architecture and good general wildlife viewing, Northern and Central Ghana stand out, while Eastern Ghana is great for budget-conscious outdoors types seeking a mix of scenic hikes and beach retreats.
-A one-week holiday is feasible but limited, and you’d have to pick just one or two of the highlights below.
+A one-week holiday is feasible but limited.